skip to content

 Professional Considerations When Acting for a Legally Aided Client

 The ordinary solicitor-client relationship arises between you and your aided client.
-However, you have certain additional duties, set out in Australian Solicitors' Conduct Rules 16A and in the Legal Services Commission Act 1977 (SA).
+However, you have certain additional duties, set out in the South Australian Legal Practitioners Conduct Rules (see rule 16A) and in the Legal Services Commission Act 1977 (SA).

 Your additional obligations of disclosure